TheatricallyInclined/LCS/README.md

 2. Ability to Create timed Show files and a cue list
 3. Ability to create light groups of similar but different addressed fixtures
 4. Sound activated mode

+*DMX512 (Digital Multiplex) is a standard for digital communication networks that are commonly used to control stage lighting and effects.
+(From https://en.wikipedia.org/wiki/DMX512)*